franzose/ClosureTable/README.md

 [![Latest Stable Version](https://poser.pugx.org/franzose/closure-table/v/stable.png)](https://packagist.org/packages/franzose/closure-table)
 [![Total Downloads](https://poser.pugx.org/franzose/closure-table/downloads.png)](https://packagist.org/packages/franzose/closure-table)

-## NOTE: Master branch is now for Laravel 5 (currently partial support).<br>If you use Laravel 4, please see L4 branch!
+## NOTE: Master branch is now for Laravel 5.<br>If you use Laravel 4, please see L4 branch!

 Hi, this is a database package for Laravel.
 It's intended to use when you need to operate hierarchical data in database.
 The package is an implementation of a well-known database design pattern called Closure Table.
 The package includes generators for models and migrations.